Regulation Best Interest

 Confidentiality The Firms and their associated persons are periodically exposed to confidential information which may benefit them or a client.

-Affiliated Entities The Firms are affiliated with other entities, including registered investment advisers and insurance products and services.
-The Firm and client’s investment professional is incentivized to refer customers to all of these affiliates as it generates additional compensation for the firm and investment professional, directly, or through the enterprise.
+Affiliated Entities The Firms are affiliated with other entities, including a broker-dealer, registered investment advisers and insurance products and services.
+The Firm and client’s investment professional is incentivized to refer customers to or direct business through all of these affiliates as it generates additional compensation for the firm and investment professional, directly, or through the enterprise.

 The Firms do not provide tax, legal or accounting advice.
 Accordingly, we encourage each customer to consult their own personal tax, legal and/or accounting advisers in order to understand the potential consequences associated with a particular investment strategy.